msanders25/Web-Scraping-in-Python/README.md

 The scraped data has been exported to an excel and can be found at the link below:
  - *[names.xlsx](https://github.com/msanders25/Web-Scraping-in-Python/blob/main/names.xlsx)*

+Included at the end of this project in section 5a is a random male and female name generator that can be used to generate random first and last names.
+Additionally, in the random name generator, the user can select the first letter they would like the first and last names for both male and female to begin with.

 ## Project Challenges and Solutions
 While this project presented various challenges, the following were particularly demanding and required additional research to achieve the desired outcomes.